 Every MCP-speaking client.
 Stdio transport.
 Register once, the toolset travels with you.

 Curated catalog, star-ranked, kind-filtered.
-Pick a server, hit install, choose Claude / Codex / Gemini / OpenCode — or all of them.
+Search 258+ servers.
+Pick one, hit install, choose Claude / Codex / Gemini / OpenCode — or all of them.
 Forge writes directly to each agent's config with a _forge:true tag so it can manage updates and removal cleanly.

 Skills get git-cloned to ~/.anvil/skills/ and symlinked into each agent's skills dir.
 MCP servers get registered in each vendor's config.
 Installed view shows per-agent status chips so you always know what's actually wired.